AnuragRao1/info_plane_clustering/README.md

-#### Step 1: First run main.py in order to compate the mutual information calculations which are saved in all.npy
+#### Step 1: First run main_torch.py in order to run the experimental pipeline.
+All data is stored as an .npy file.

-#### Step 2: Run plot_MI.ipynb to plot the information plane of the neural network
+#### Step 2: Run plot_MI.ipynb to generate the plots.

+The code and experiments were modified from https://github.com/mrtnoshad/EDGE/tree/master